syncfusion-content/blazor-docs/blazor/dialog/getting-started.md

 ## Prerender the dialog

-The dialog component is maintained in DOM after hiding or showing the dialog when [AllowPrerender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialog.html#Syncfusion_Blazor_Popups_SfDialog_AllowPrerender) property is `true`.
+The dialog component is maintained in the DOM after hiding or showing the dialog when the [AllowPrerender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialog.html#Syncfusion_Blazor_Popups_SfDialog_AllowPrerender) property is set to `true`.

-* By default, the [AllowPrerender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialog.html#Syncfusion_Blazor_Popups_SfDialog_AllowPrerender) is `false` where the dialog DOM elements are destroyed while hiding the dialog and each time the dialog will be re-rendered when showing the dialog.
+* By default, the [AllowPrerender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialog.html#Syncfusion_Blazor_Popups_SfDialog_AllowPrerender) is set to `false` where the dialog DOM elements are destroyed while hiding the dialog and each time the dialog will be re-rendered when showing the dialog.
 The [@bind-Visible](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialog.html#Syncfusion_Blazor_Popups_SfDialog_Visible) property of dialog also works based on the [AllowPrerender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialog.html#Syncfusion_Blazor_Popups_SfDialog_AllowPrerender) property.
-* If [AllowPrerender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialog.html#Syncfusion_Blazor_Popups_SfDialog_AllowPrerender) is true, the dialog elements maintained at the DOM when show or hide the dialog.
+* If the [AllowPrerender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialog.html#Syncfusion_Blazor_Popups_SfDialog_AllowPrerender) property is set to `true`, the dialog elements are maintained in the DOM when showing or hiding the dialog.

 {% highlight cshtml %}